Disability pensions and work ability

 The differences in age and gender structure of public and private sector employees partly explain why the incidence is higher in the public sector.
 Public sector employees are older than private sector employees, and most public sector employees are women.

 Sector differences in occupational structures, on the other hand, do not explain the differences in incidence.
-There are also differences in pension financing and the definition of disability, which may partly explain the higher incidence of disability retirement in the public sector.
+The differences in pension financing and the definition of disability may partly explain the higher incidence of disability retirement in the public sector.

 Publications: